 Pyramid of Pino Suarez

-Altar dedicated to the god Ehécatl, located in the middle of Metro Pino Suárez, in the Cuauhtémoc borough of Mexico City, in the southern part of the city center.
+The altar dedicated to the god Ehécatl, is located in the middle of Metro Pino Suárez, in the Cuauhtémoc borough of Mexico City, in the southern part of the city center.

 Back in the sixties the government, in preparation for the upcoming Olympic games of 1968 decided to start building the subway in Mexico City.
 While excavating they unearthed a round-shaped altar built by the Mexica around the 1400s.

 Its discovery presented a problem, the National Institute of Archeology and History ( INAH), intervened and after serious discussions, metro officials signed an agreement to let the altar remain and allow INAH officials to preserve and maintain it.

 So passageways were built around it, local fauna planted to spruce it up, and river rocks and illumination were implemented.

 The station is named after José María Pino Suárez, Vice President of Mexico during the term of Francisco I. Madero (1911–1913).

 However, the station logo depicts a pyramid dedicated to Ehecatl, the Aztec god of wind.
 This pyramid was discovered in the early construction of the station and it can be seen on display along the main transfer corridor.

-It is one of the most visited archaeological sites in the country, although the National Institute of Anthropology and History (INAH) does not consider it a proper archaeological zone, due to its size and the fact of being located in a Metro Transport System facility.
+It is one of the most visited archaeological sites in the country, although the National Institute of Anthropology and History (INAH) does not consider it a proper archaeological zone, due to its size and the fact that it is located in a Metro Transport System facility.

 The Ehecatl pyramid in Pino Suarez is thought to have been part of a larger ceremonial center, complete with a corridor from the shrine to Iztapalapa.

 Most structures were affected during the Metro construction, but this monument could be rescued due to its location and conservation state.